Use and Security of Information Systems

 • Payroll system

-• Physical access security (Cardax)
+• Physical access security (Cardax).

 5.6.
-IT accounts can be disabled at the request of a member of Executive Leadership Team or Chief Information Officer.
+IT accounts can be disabled at the request of the Executive Director or a member of Te Kāhui Manukura.

 6. Remote Access